 Industry-Specific Uses

-- Elettronica: Makes connector pins (1-3 diametro mm), Componenti del circuito, and smartphone camera parts.
+- Elettronica: Makes connector pins (1-3 diametro mm), componenti del circuito, and smartphone camera parts.
 The “done-in-one” process reduces lead time—key for fast-paced electronics manufacturing.

-Fatto divertente: A single Swiss-type lathe can make 5,000-10,000 small parts per day—enough to supply 10,000 smartphones with connector pins or 5,000 medical syringes with needles.
+Fun Fact: A single Swiss-type lathe can make 5,000-10,000 small parts per day—enough to supply 10,000 smartphones with connector pins or 5,000 medical syringes with needles.

 5. Software and Simulation: Optimizing Before Cutting